BitBalloon/homepage/contents/_about/main.markdown

 ## About BitBalloon

-<p class="lead">BitBalloon is built by makers of <a href="http://www.webpop.com">Webpop</a>, a powerful cloud CMS platform for creating dynamic sites and webapps.
-BitBalloon packages performance optimization, forms handling and high performance infrastructure of Webpop into a highly focused service for static sites.</p>
+<p class="lead">BitBalloon is all about connecting the elegant simplicity of static sites with the power of the programmable web.
+Our focus is making it as simple as possible to publish sites that meaningfully leverage the API economy.</p>

 ### Why are you offering Hosting for free?
 Being able to __write__ to the internet, not just read it, is a basic human right.

-Providing an easy place for anyone to upload their site directly onto the internet is our way of supporting this idea to become a reality.

-We people to get a first hand experience of the huge difference that doing some asset optimization can make in how their sites perform.
-Heavy, uncached websites are a huge waste of time and electricity.
-They also pose major accessibility problem for billions of people with limited internet bandwidth.
-The web would be a whole lot faster if everyone correctly implemented the web performance best practices that BitBalloon automates.
+We want to encourage web literacy by removing as many barriers as possible to getting some HTML online.
+We also want to encourage a more efficient and compatible web by demonstrating web performance and API best practices.

 Of course, a freemium modal also helps people discover our premium offerings!

 ### How does BitBalloon make my site so fast?